lucaselblanc/pollardsrho/README.md

 The Distinguished Points strategy is a memory-saving filter.
 Instead of storing every step of the walk (which would crash your RAM), the algorithm only saves points that satisfy a specific condition: the first d bits of the X-coordinate must be zero.
 When two walkers hit the same DP, a collision is found and the private key is recovered. ​The Trade-off: More DP bits = Less RAM used, but slower collision detection.
 Fewer DP bits = Faster detection, but higher RAM consumption.

+### Delay Of Distinguished Points

+When a walker begins traversing a path already explored by another walker, a collision will be delayed if the distinguished points filter condition is not met for both walkers.
+The delay will be overcome after the distinct points are recorded in the dp table.
+The higher the dp value, the greater the delay for a collision to be detected and recorded by the hashmap.
+To mitigate this, it would be necessary to disable the dp filter, but this would cause excessive RAM usage and would not be worth the effort.
+This delay is a necessary evil when using distinct points.

 Theoretical Calculus:

 ```